-All employment relationships end eventually.
-Some relationships end sooner than others, and some later.
-Moreover, they don’t always end for negative reasons.
-Often, work relationships end on good terms, like a promotion or a change in career paths.
-Whatever the reason that employment relationships end, as the employer, you have an opportunity to learn from it.
-We call this opportunity the exit interview.
+All jobs end eventually.
+Some relationships last for years, while others end sooner—often on good terms, like when an employee is promoted or changes career paths.
+Whatever the reason that employment relationships end, employers have an opportunity to learn from it and improve future engagements through an exit interview.

 - Valuable insight into potential problems with your company’s operations

-- Confirmation for the things your company is doing right
+- Confirmation of the things your company is doing right

 - Knowledge gained during their tenure to pass on to the next employee and team